marliyehez/Data-Engineering/hospital-flask-api/README.md

 ## API Endpoints

 This section outlines the API endpoints available in our Hospital Management Backend.
-These endpoints enable interaction with the backend system to manage employees, patients, and appointments efficiently.
+These endpoints enable interaction with the backend system to manage employees, patients, and appointments.

 ### Authentication